openenergymonitor/blog/source/_posts/2017-06-21-emonpi-network-setup-wizard.markdown

 ![emonpi wifi]({{site.image_path}}/emonpi_wifi.png)

-We have just made significant progress in streamlining the setup process by enabling the emonPi to broadcast a WiFi access-point (AP) first boot then scan for local WiFi networks and user to connect.
-The emonPi will then turn off it's AP and connect to the local networ.
-There is also an option to connect via Ethernet of stand-alone WiFi AP mode when no local network is available.
+We have just made significant progress in streamlining the setup process by enabling the emonPi to broadcast a WiFi access-point (AP) on first boot then scan for local WiFi networks and allow the user to connect.
+The emonPi will then turn off it's AP and connect to the local network.
+There is also an option to connect via Ethernet or stand-alone WiFi AP mode when no local network is available.

 ![emonpi-network-wizard1]({{site.image_path}}/emonpi-network-wizard1.png)